Cart 0

 Exhibition Date : Sept 28 – October 13

-Summer residence of the famous André Breton, French writer, poet, and international emblematic figure of surrealism.
-In 1951, he acquired this house, one of the oldest in this historic town, composed of a main building and a tower dating back respectively to the 13th and 12th centuries.
-Thanks to the World Citizenship movement, Elisa and André Breton chose to settle in Saint-Cirq-Lapopie.
-The poet expressed his feelings a year later, stating: "Beyond many other sites, Saint-Cirq had on me the only enchantment: the one that fixes forever.
+Summer residence of the renowned André Breton, the French writer, poet, and an international emblematic figure of surrealism.
+In 1951, Breton acquired this house, one of the oldest in this historic town, consisting of a main building and a tower dating back to the 13th and 12th centuries, respectively.
+Inspired by the World Citizenship movement, Elisa and André Breton chose to settle in Saint-Cirq-Lapopie.
+A year later, the poet expressed his feelings, stating: "Beyond many other sites, Saint-Cirq had on me the only enchantment: the one that fixes forever.
 I ceased to desire elsewhere."
-Every summer between 1950 and 1966, the couple stayed there with members and friends of the surrealist group, including Toyen, Benjamin Péret, Max Ernst, Dorothea Tanning, Méret Oppenheim, Man Ray, Julien Gracq, and others.
-Acquired by the municipality in 2016, the house is now an exhibition space dedicated entirely to surrealism.
-Considered the first international center of the pictorial and intellectual movement of the early 20th century, this house/museum aims to keep the spirit of surrealism alive.

 whitesquare.png